celariss/heating_control_server/README.md

 - Send logs to file for debug purpose

 ## TODO
-- Make a install script for Home Assistant
 - Make the mqtt connection work both with websocket and raw tcp
 - Add comments in code !
 - Add auto-tests